Unit identity

 The University of Kansas brand is intangible — an idea in the minds of the KU community — but the visual identity that reinforces and elevates that brand must be clearly defined, with rules that shape the use of colors, images, signatures, and typefaces.

-The use of the KU name holds the most important place within the brand standards, and our signature policy reflects this, strengthening the brand with judicious, limited eligibility for the signatures that pair university entities with the KU name.
+The KU name holds the most important place within our brand standards.
+Our signature policy reflects this, strengthening the brand by judiciously limiting the use of signatures that pair university entities with the KU name.

 Establishing unit identity